| | |

 Crispy Fish Burger Recipe

-Cod, a delicate white fish, makes the perfect beer-battered fried fish!
-You can also use any other white fish you choose.
+Cod, a delicate white fish, makes the perfect beer-battered fried fish, but you can also use any other white fish you choose.
 We’ve done a similar dish with halibut, seen here in our fish taco recipe, and rock cod, a West Coast staple, is delicious too.

 We were particularly happy to have caught a black cod, also known as sable fish, which is the best filet of fish that you could ask for.
 But, whichever white fish you have at your disposal, this fish burger is going to take it to the next level!